venkatra/lambdasnowflake/README.md

  In a normal execution environment, the private key is stored up in a secure location and the program would access from the path.
 In a lambda environment, since the container is dynamic, a regular file location can not be provided.
-One possible way to overcome this is by having the program load the private key file from specific protected S3 bucket.
+One possible way to overcome this is by having the function load the private key file from specific protected S3 bucket.

 ###### AWS secret manager
  A better approach is by using the [AWS SECRETS MANAGER](https://aws.amazon.com/secrets-manager/).
 We could store all